fullstack-development/developers-roadmap/backend/junior-1/haskell.md

   * `Num`
 * What is ad-hoc polymorphism?
 What is the difference between ad-hoc and parametric polymorphism?
 * How to specify a typeclass in a type signature?
-* How to make default function implementation?
-  Is it possible to specify the type of default implementation to be distinct from declared typeclass method?
 * What is instance deriving?
 When is it possible to derive an instance?

 ## Monoid